 Men’s Sizing

-From what I can tell, Unbound Merino’s men’s sizing also seems to run true-to-size.
+From what we can tell, Unbound Merino’s men’s sizing also seems to run true-to-size.
 (My husband has only tested the men’s v-neck t-shirt so far, and the size medium fits as expected.)
+They’re definitely not oversized, in the way that many US brands are for men’s styles.

-And just like on the women’s side, the fact that Unbound shares the exact garment dimensions makes it easy to measure and order the right size the first time.
+And just like on the women’s side, the fact that Unbound shares the exact garment dimensions makes it easy to measure, compare, and order the right size the first time.

-And Unbound Merino sources all of its wool from independent farms in Australia that don’t practice mulesing, and are RWS-certified (Responsible Wool Standard).
-The RWS certification also isn’t perfect, but at least it means that mulesing isn’t happening.
+Unbound Merino sources all of its wool from independent farms in Australia that don’t practice mulesing, and are RWS-certified (Responsible Wool Standard).

 Mulesing is basically cutting a bunch of skin off the backsides of sheep, theoretically to prevent health issues.
 But evidence shows mulesing isn’t even effective at that, as it leaves the poor animals with bloody, open wounds that can become infected.
 It’s quite barbaric, it’s obviously painful for the animals, and it’s the kind of thing that makes me understand why so many people look for vegan clothing.

-That’s all a good start, but sustainable clothing is also about materials, quality and quantity.
+And sustainable clothing is also about quality and quantity.

 Perhaps the biggest factor in making clothing sustainable is how long you wear your items – and how few you buy.
 And everything about Unbound Merino is aimed at making a few pieces last a long time.